gregory-james-smith/vault-example/docs/specification.md

 # Markdown specification

-The specification for the flavour of markdown used is given [here](https://gist.github.com/gregory-james-smith/89e2ebe65d95c3a227dee5ed93c0701a).
+The specification for the flavour of markdown used is given [here](https://gist.github.com/gregory-james-smith/89e2ebe65d95c3a227dee5ed93c0701a) with the following extensions and exceptions.

 ## Wikilinks